 - Place the sultanas in a small bowl and soak with boiling water.

 - Pre-heat your waffle machine.

 - In a large mixing bowl combine the dry ingredients.
 In a separate bowl mix together the wet ingredients.
 Add the wet ingredient to the dry and stir.
 Be careful not to over mix, some lumps are fine.

 - Drain the sultanas and add to the waffle batter along with the sautéed apples.
 Stir until just combined.

 - Spray or lightly brush your waffle machine with oil on both sides.
-Scoop 1/3 of the mixture into the centre of your waffle machine.
-Close and cook until the light indicates it is ready (this may vary depending on brand of waffle machine, cook to manufacturer instructions).
+Scoop ⅓ of the mixture into the centre of your waffle machine.** Close and cook until the light indicates it is ready (this may vary depending on brand of waffle machine, cook to manufacturer instructions).

 - Transfer to a cooling rack and repeat until mixture is finished.

-- Serve with remaining apple and a sprinkle of cinnamon
+- Serve with topping of choice